What we know about the suspect’s movements before, during and after the shooting of UnitedHealthcare CEO Brian Thompson

 Investigators told CNN that after the shooting, the assailant crosses the street from the Hilton, flees northbound through an alley between 54th Street and 55th Street, and gets on an electric bike on 55th Street before heading north on Sixth Avenue toward Central Park.

-6:46 a.m. – Patrol officers from Midtown North Precinct respond to a 911 call of a person shot in front of the Hilton on the Avenue of the Americas (Sixth Avenue), between West 53rd Street and West 54th Street, police said.

-6:48 a.m. – Officers arrive and find Thompson on the sidewalk in front of the hotel with gunshot wounds to his back and leg.
-He is taken to the hospital by EMS.

-6:48 a.m. – The suspect is seen riding an electric bike into Central Park at 60th Street, according to Kenny.
+6:48 a.m. – Mangione is seen riding an electric bike into Central Park at 60th Street, according to Kenny.

 6:58 a.m. – He is seen on the bike at 85th Street and Columbus Avenue.